Pupil Premium and Year 7 Catch-Up Funding

 Our strategy for our 2016-17 funding and its anticipated impact can be accessed here.

-For more information about the Pupil Premium at Cleeve School please see our Pupil Premium policy, in the policy section of our website or by clicking here, and also a letter from Ofsted, in the Ofsted section of our website (or by clicking here), detailing their observations from a recent visit dedicated to looking at how we support disadvantaged pupils.
+For more information about the Pupil Premium at Cleeve School please see our Pupil Premium Policy, in the policy section of our website, and also a letter from Ofsted, in the Ofsted section of our website (or by clicking here), detailing their observations from a recent visit dedicated to looking at how we support disadvantaged pupils.

 Review Of Pupil Premium Strategy: Cleeve School received a Section 8 visit to specifically view the progress of disadvantaged students in Summer 2015.
 Cleeve School invited a Local Authority Review in February 2016.
 Governors review aspects of disadvantaged student progress on a monthly basis via the Principal’s data dashboard.
 A specific Governor also has a named responsibility for holding the school to account for its use of Pupil Premium.
 SLT and other staff analyse the progress of Pupil Premium students on a daily and weekly basis.